25 Amazing Things To Do In Lake Louise

 Hike From Lake Louise

-Many hikes start from Lake Louise and are sure to have stunning views of the turquoise lake, surrounding mountains, and awe-inspiring glaciers.
-Any hiker who gets the opportunity to hike around Banff National Park and Lake Louise should consider themself very fortunate.
+At the center of all these hikes is Lake Louise, which shines a dazzling blue below you.
+Many hikes start from Lake Louise and offer stunning views of the turquoise lake, surrounding mountains, and awe-inspiring glaciers.
+Any hiker who gets the opportunity to hike around Banff and Lake Louise should consider themselves very fortunate.
+Some of the best hikes in the area are:

 Horseback Ride on Scenic Trails